prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Blocks, epochs, and slots

 While transactions are grouped into blocks, blocks are grouped into **epochs**.
-An epoch is a fixed-length timespan lasting 384 seconds.
+On Ethereum Mainnet, an epoch is a fixed-length timespan lasting 384 seconds.
 Every epoch is divided into 32 slots, each slot lasting 12 seconds.
-Every slot is an opportunity for one new block of transactions to be tentatively accepted by the Ethereum network:
+Every slot is an opportunity for one new block of transactions to be proposed and tentatively accepted by the Ethereum network:

 <img src={EpochsBlocks} />